nzoschke/praxis-site/content/primitives/blob.md

-# Object
+# Blob

-An object is a blob of data stored outside of the process filesystem.
+A Blob is a key/value store for large amounts of data.

 ## Exists